The Borador is an intelligent crossbreed derived from mixing the Labrador Retriever with Border Collie genes.

 The Borador is also an exceptionally loving and affectionate breed who is perfect for families, young children, and other animals.

 The Borador rarely displays anti-social behavior, but that doesn’t mean you shouldn’t socialize and train a Borador puppy as soon as possible.

 It is a good idea to get in early to ensure your Borador makes the most of its abundant potential.

 Like any hyperactive dog, the Borador loves to eat.
 It requires a high-quality, high in protein diet to maintain its colossal energy levels.

 However, be careful not to overfeed your Borador, it tends to overeat which can be a major cause of obesity in this breed.

 Try to avoid wet foods, they are often filled with artificial flavors and tend to be harmful to your dog.
 As a rule of thumb, give them organic food so that they can grow naturally and into healthy adults.

 The Borador enjoys meat and poultry, though it is a largely unfussy eater.
 As long as it’s good food, your Borador will be happy.

 How Much Exercise Does the Borador Need?

-The Borador is an incredibly active dog which requires a lot of exercises.
+The Borador is an incredibly active dog which requires a lot of exercise.